Taylor Swift, Shakira Shine At Mtv Video Music Awards

-New York: Taylor Swift cleaned up at Tuesday's MTV Video Music Awards and won the evening's top trophy, as Shakira accepted the night's prestigiVideo Vanguard honor with a hip-shaking, career-spanning performance.
+(MENAFN- Jordan Times) NEW YORK - Taylor Swift cleaned up at Tuesday's MTV Video Music Awards, as Shakira accepted the night's prestigiVideo Vanguard prize with a hip-shaking, career-spanning performance.

-Swift continued her global reign by scooping awards including Best Song, Best Pop and Best Direction, as well as the top competitive award for Video of the Year, which she won for her hit "Anti-Hero."

-Turn-of-the-millennium teen heartthrobs NSYNC reunited onstage for the first time in a decade to present her with the Best Pop award, leaving Swift, who is poised to post the first billion-dollar tour, fanning her cheeks.

-"This is unbelievable," Swift said as she accepted the night's top prize, which she also took home in 2022.
-"I just want to say that the fact that this is a fan-voted award means so much to me."

-But she didn't perform on the night known far more for its spectacle than its awards, instead sipping her drink as artists including Olivia Rodrigo, Anitta and Doja Cat took the stage.

-The made-for-broadcast show, held this year in Newark's Prudential Center, frequently panned to Swift who was seated near the main stage next to Ice Spice, the viral Bronx rapper who has collaborated with the pop phenom and who won the evening's prize for Best New Artist.
+The made-for-broadcast show, held this year in Newark's Prudential Centre, frequently panned to Swift who was seated near the main stage next to Ice Spice, the viral Bronx rapper who has collaborated with the pop phenom.

-A camera operator was reportedly tasked with filming Swift for the show's entire duration.

-The nearly four-hour show that included some 20 performances ended without handing out awards in a number of categories, however, including for Artist of the Year, which for the first time was an all-women slate including Swift, Shakira and Beyonce.
+Speaking onstage, she told fans that when writing she often feels she has "a very specific type of insecurity or self-loathing”, but when she hears them screaming the lyrics "it brings me to this very relaxing feeling of, maybe we all have the same issues".

 "This is so surreal," said the 53-year-old from Harlem.
 "I started out as a paper boy."

-And it was Shakira who scored the night's most prestigihonor for lifetime achievement, the Video Vanguard award that celebrates music video innovations.
+And it was Shakira who scored the night's most prestigiaward for lifetime achievement, the Video Vanguard award that celebrates music video innovations.

-The Colombian performer, 46, stole the show as she performed her signature hip swings and pops, singing a bilingual medley including "She Wolf," "Te Felicito," "Objection (Tango)," "Whenever, Wherever" and "Hips Don't Lie."
+The Colombian performer, 46, stole the show as she performed her signature hip pops and sang a bilingual medley including "She Wolf", "Te Felicito", "Objection [Tango]", "Whenever, Wherever" and "Hips Don't Lie".

-Wearing a glittering ensemble, the artist finished her set by crowd-surfing to a platform that then elevated her high above a screaming crowd of fans and peers.

 "Thank you MTV.
 Thank you for being such a big part of my career since I was only 18 years old," she said.